tgulur/EEP595Au25-Project2/README.md

 ---

-## License

-Academic use only.

----

 ## Contact

 - Tejas Gulur
 - Keerthi Pobba
 - Bryan Gonzalez

-University of Washington, EEP595 Autumn 2025
+University of Washington, EEP595 Autumn 2025.

+## NOTICE

+This README was written by hand and then formatted nicely to README using AI